Browser does not support script.

 Visit our admissions webpages to view our English language entry requirements.

 Minimum high 2:1 first degree in biomedical sciences or relevant disciplines such as psychology and sports science or the equivalent overseas qualifications.
 In addition applicants should have a good A-level or equivalent profile along with experience in statistics, research methods and/or a dissertation at BSc level, and the ability to critically evaluate material and study independently.

 Communication skills and the ability to work successfully in a team are of great importance.
 Your interests, achievements and contribution to your community are taken into account in addition to academic ability.
 We aim to ensure that all of our students can display those professional qualities, skills and attitudes that help to make competent and caring physiotherapists.
 If you have undertaken work in a healthcare setting, we would expect an additional professional reference relating to this.

-For science graduates wishing to become physiotherapists.
-This is not appropriate for holders of any UK or overseas physiotherapy/physical therapy qualifications.
+This course is not appropriate for holders of any UK or overseas physiotherapy/physical therapy qualifications.

 Further literature: Health and Care Professions Council, Chartered Society of Physiotherapy, The Changing Face of Allied Health Professions.